santiagorobra/vs-code-android-scripts/README.md

 This extension provides the following commands:

-- **Assemble**: Allows assembling the Android project.
-Users can enter the environment manually or use a saved environment.
+- **Assemble**: Executes the command `./gradlew assemble` or `./gradlew assemble${environment}` to assemble the Android project.
+Users have the flexibility to enter a specific environment manually or use a saved environment.
 - **Open APK Folder**: Opens the output folder containing APKs of the project in the File Explorer.
-- **Clean Build**: Cleans the Android project.
-Users can enter the environment manually or use a saved environment.
+- **Clean Build**: Executes the command `./gradlew clean` to clean the Android project.
+Users can manually enter the environment or use a saved environment.

 ## Installation